Definition of ‘Racing on Highways’

-As discussed above, Florida law classifies Racing on Highways as a first degree misdemeanor, which carries a potential jail penalty of up to one year.
-In addition to possible incarceration, a plea to the charge of Street Racing carries the following penalties:
+Racing on Highways as a first degree misdemeanor, with penalties of up to 1 year in jail.
+In addition to possible incarceration, a plea to the charge of Street Racing will have the following consequences:

 - Fines– For a first offense, there is a minimum $500 fine and maximum fine of up to $1,000.
 For a second offense, the minimum fine increases to $1,000, with a maximum fine of $3,000;

 - Driver’s License Revocation– Under Section 316.191(3)(a), Florida Statutes, the Department of Highway Safety and Motor Vehicles must revoke an offender’s driving privileges for a minimum period of one year upon conviction, EVEN IF ADJUDICATION IS WITHHELD.
 For subsequent offenses, the revocation period can increase to four years (for a third offense);

 - Possible Vehicle Impoundment/Immobilization– Whenever a law enforcement officer determines that a person was engaged in a drag race or race, as defined in Section 316.191, the officer may immediately arrest and take such person into custody.
 The officer may then have the vehicle impounded for a period of 30 business days if the police officer has arrested and taken a person into custody and the person being arrested is the registered owner or co-owner of the motor vehicle.
 Section 316.191(5) also authorizes the trial court to enter an order of impoundment or immobilization as a condition of incarceration or probation;